 Found in the Yucatán state, Chichén Itzá is a massive Mayan city that was once a powerhouse in the area.
 Its heyday was from around 600 AD to 1200 AD, and its name translates to “at the mouth at the well of Itza.”
 As to what Itza is, it’s believed to refer to an ethnic group or translate to “enchanter of the waters.”
 The name makes sense either way as the Yucatán Peninsula is famous for its underwater rivers and open freshwater sinkholes, called cenotes.
 Water was integral to life here — and likely a factor in the city’s success before its eventual, mysterious decline.

-Note: This story was originally published in February of 2018 and was updated in May of 2019 with more information.
+Note: This story about the new 7 wonders of the world was originally published in February of 2018 and was updated in May of 2019 with more information.